Dyson V11 Torque Drive vs. Outsize

 These vacuums are excellent options for homes with carpets.
 Each scored high marks on surface and embedded dirt, so there’s no question about their effectiveness.

 If not, then the Torque Drive would suffice.
-But the Outsize’s two detachable batteries and wide nozzle make it an enticing option inside larger homes with enough oomph for deep cleaning for longer stretches.
+However, the Outsize’s two detachable batteries and wide nozzle make it an enticing option for larger homes, providing enough power for deep cleaning over extended periods.